Megatron4537/trivia/README.md

 # trivia

 ## Description

-This game is inspired by **Are you smarter than a 5th grader**
+This project aims to explore new programming languages (Typescript and Go) by building a trivia game inspired by **Are you smarter than a 5th grader**

 ## Front-end

 The front-end is built in React and Typescript

 ## Back-end

 The back-end is built in Go